IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![installer](images/installer.png)

-4. After you open the secure gateway client with your Gateway ID and Security Token, if you are doing Scenario One: Application and Database On-Premise, run `acl allow 127.0.0.1:9443` on your secure gateway client to enable access to your APIs.
-If you are doing Scenario Two: Application on Public Cloud and Database On-Premise, run `acl allow 127.0.0.1:5984` to enable access to your database.
+4. After you open the secure gateway client with your Gateway ID and Security Token, if you are doing [Scenario One: Application and Database On-Premise](#scenario-one-application-and-database-on-premise), run `acl allow 127.0.0.1:9443` on your secure gateway client to enable access to your application server.
+If you are doing [Scenario Two: Application on Public Cloud and Database On-Premise](#scenario-two-application-on-public-cloud-and-database-on-premise), run `acl allow 127.0.0.1:5984` to enable access to your database.

-	Now your Gateway is able to access your API Discovery Server.

-5. Now let's create the destination for our gateway.
+5. Create the destination for gateway.
 First, select **On-Premises** at Guided Setup and click next.

 	![on-premises](images/on-premises.png)